 The South African Population Research Infrastructure Network (SAPRIN) is a partnership between public, and academic institutions, aiming to produce high-quality research.
-It is part of the Department of Science and Innovation's (DSI) strategy to enhance research capacity in the country and aligns with the DSI's South African Research Infrastructure Roadmap (SARIR).
+It is part of the Department of Science, Technology and Innovation's (DSTI) strategy to enhance research capacity in the country and aligns with the DSTI's South African Research Infrastructure Roadmap (SARIR).
 SAPRIN is hosted by the South African Medical Research Council (SAMRC) and operates through three Health and Demographic Surveillance Sites (HDSS) located in Bushbuckridge (Agincourt), Polokwane (DIMAMO), and Mtubatuba (AHRI).
 Recently, three additional HDSSs have been established in Gauteng (GRT-INSPIRED in Hillbrow, Atteridgeville, and Melusi), the Western Cape (C-SHARP in Bishop Lavis and Nomzamo), and KwaZulu-Natal (USINGA in Umlazi, eThekwini).
 Each HDSS node aims to have a minimum population of 100,000 people, with a total of over 600,000 individuals and 120,000 geolocated households across the six nodes.
 This represents approximately 1% of the South African population.

 The network aims to produce accessible, dynamic, and timely population-based health and demographic data through coordinated and collaborative efforts.
 These surveillance sites provide up-to-date, representative, and longitudinal data on diverse communities in South Africa.
 Additionally, they offer an opportunity to align national datasets, such as those from Statistics South Africa, and integrate various sources like civil registration systems, health facility data, electronic medical records, as well as labour and educational outcomes, with the geolocated longitudinal surveillance data.